snapscript/snap/README.md

 ### Types

-In any substantial application types are required.
+In any object oriented language types are required.
 A type is basically a way to define and encapsulate variables and functions within a named scope.
 All types can have generic parameters allowing the static analyser to verify interactions with the type.